 - 1. In the Change Center in the upper-left corner of the Administration Console window, click Lock & Edit to start a configuration editing session. - 2.
-On the Server: Configuration: General page, click to Advanced to show the advanced configuration options.
+On the Servers: Configuration: General page, click to Advanced to show the advanced configuration options.
 See - 3.
 In JDBC LLR Table Name, enter the name of the table to use to store transaction records for the resource, then click Save.
-See Server: Configuration: General. - 4.
+See "Servers: Configuration: General" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help. - 4.
 Repeat steps 2 and 3 for each server on which the LLR-enabled data source is deployed. - 5.
 Click Activate Changes in the Change Center.